-No, we haven’t yet cornered a ghost or a vampire, but we do witness all kinds of crazy bats in the belfry when we’re inspecting.
-Check out just a few real-world photos from actual inspections over the last couple of years.
-Who said inspecting isn’t a contact sport?
+We haven’t yet cornered a ghost or a vampire, but we do witness all kinds of crazy bats and critters when we’re inspecting.
+In the spirit of Halloween, we decided to share just a few real-world photos from actual inspections over the last couple of years.

 This Really Is A Bat In Your Belfry

 No one wants a bat in the attic.

 Bats are health concerns, primarily because of their excrement.
 Bats are associated with rabies and histoplasmosis, which can be extremely dangerous to humans and household pets.